-Over the Counter Medication: Is only permitted to stay on Lullaboo premises for five (5) days upon which it will be sent home, unless otherwise approved by Supervisor discretion.
+Over the Counter Medication: Is only permitted to stay on Lullaboo premises for the remainder of the current week (i.e. up to a maximum of five days), upon which it will be sent home, unless otherwise approved by Supervisor/designate at their discretion.
 Examples of over the counter medication include: cough syrup, Stodal, etc.